Cold email templates aren’t something you just copy and paste… tweak a few words… and then watch the sales roll in.

 In this template, the first line is the most difficult.
 You’re not just introducing yourself, but also summarizing your product or service in an enticing way:

-These next two lines are important because it’s tough to find the right contact when you’re trying to schedule a demo without already having the right contact.
+These next two lines are important because it’s tough to find the right contact when you’re trying to schedule a demo.

 You might just need to go with anyone you can find that appears to be on the relevant team, so you can’t be sure if they’re the decision-maker:

-Then you finish with a clear CTA, making it plain what you’d like them to do, whether they are the right person or not:
+Then you finish with a clear CTA, making it explicit what you’d like them to do, whether they are the right person or not:

 If you know you have the right person, you can make the CTA even clearer by adding two suggested times for them to pick from.